justinccdev/EventRecordingModule/README.md

 Created in collaboration with AFRL Discovery Lab and Dr.Rob Williams, research director.

+##Requirements##

+Like OpenSimulator 0.8 onwards, this module requires the .net 4.0 SDK.
+With Mono, this means that you need a version higher than 2.8 to run it.

 ##Building##

 Follow the standard instructions for building modules from source [MODULE BUILDING].